Khushankrawat/pokemon-battle-simulator/README.md

 ## Configuration

 ### Backend
-The backend automatically caches PokéAPI responses for 24 hours to improve performance and reduce API calls.
+The backend automatically caches PokeAPI responses for 24 hours to improve performance and reduce API calls.

 ### Frontend
 Edit `frontend/src/api/client.ts` to change the API URL: